 However, you can also use declarative sentences that describe feelings or evaluative qualities of objects, for example “It filled me with joy to see the little feet of my beloved daughter take her first steps.”

-Conative or appellative function
+Conative or appellative function of language

 The conative function is found in all questions.